-‘Tis the season to snuggle up in your favorite pullover hoodie, lightweight pullover, or hooded t-shirt, grab a big buttery bowl of popcorn, and flip on the tube for some holiday cheer.
+‘Tis the season to snuggle up in your favorite pullover hoodie, lightweight pullover, or performance hoodie, grab a big buttery bowl of popcorn, and flip on the tube for some holiday cheer.
 No matter if you’re in the mood for a wholesome Christmas flick, or an f-bomb filled fiasco with your favorite bad Santa, these classic movies deliver.

 Instead of Clark Griswold's wholesome, old-school red sweater, go for our modern yet timeless Garnet Cali Pullover.